Writing Better Narration Scripts | Amazing Voice (CA)

 • checkmark Avoid jargon like “y'all” and stick to professional pronouns like sir, madam, gentlemen, etc.

-• checkmark Don’t use descriptive language, and keep your message to the point.
+• checkmark Do not use descriptive language, and keep your message direct and focused.

 • checkmark Ensure all your grammar is correct and proper.